weka/csi-wekafs/docs/NFS.md

 **Procedure**

-1. **Configure NFS failback:** Explicitly configure the WEKA CSI Plugin to use NFS failback by setting the `pluginConfig.mountProtocol.allowNfsFailback` parameter to `true` in the `values.yaml` file.
+1. **Configure NFS failback**: Explicitly configure the WEKA CSI Plugin to use NFS failback by setting the `pluginConfig.mountProtocol.allowNfsFailback` parameter to `true` in the `values.yaml` file.
-2. **Set NFS transport enforcement (optional):** If you want to enforce the use of NFS transport even when the WEKA client is installed on the node, set the `pluginConfig.mountProtocol.useNfs` parameter to `true`.
+2. **Set NFS transport enforcement (optional)**: If you want to enforce the use of NFS transport even when the WEKA client is installed on the node, set the `pluginConfig.mountProtocol.useNfs` parameter to `true`.
 This option is recommended for testing purposes only.
-3. **Follow Helm installation instructions:** Follow the [Helm installation instructions](../charts/csi-wekafsplugin/README.md) to install the WEKA CSI Plugin.
+3. **Follow Helm installation instructions**: Follow the [Helm installation instructions](../charts/csi-wekafsplugin/README.md) to install the WEKA CSI Plugin.
 Most installation steps are similar to those for the native WekaFS driver.
-4. **Set additional parameters:** You can set any additional parameters in the `values.yaml` file or pass them as command-line arguments to the Helm install command.
+4. **Set additional parameters**: You can set any additional parameters in the `values.yaml` file or pass them as command-line arguments to the Helm install command.
-5. **Run the Helm install command:** Run the following example Helm install command for using NFS transport:
+5. **Run the Helm install command**: Run the following example Helm install command for using NFS transport:

 ```bash
 helm upgrade csi-wekafs -n csi-wekafs --create-namespace --install csi-wekafs/csi-wekafsplugin csi-wekafs \